lmammino/loige.co/astro/src/content/posts/2021-06-22_how-to-send-gzipped-requests-with-boto3/index.md

 tags:
   - python
   - aws
+description: The boto3 Python SDK allows intercepting requests before they are sent to AWS through an event handler system.
+This article shows how to use it to gzip the payload of PutMetricData requests sent to CloudWatch.
 ---

 I recently needed to send a big payload to CloudWatch and I managed to increase my chances of staying within the AWS payload size limit by using gzip encoding on the request body with `boto3`.